 I’m here searching for the heart of aviation, or at least the heart that keeps aviation going by supplying pilots with some of the best home-study courses ever made, an outstanding flight-training academy and top-quality gear known the world over.
 As part of my quest, I want to know what pilots are buying and how equipment is influencing general aviation’s future.
 If anybody has their finger on the pulse of pilot gear trends, it’s Sporty’s.
 Celebrating their 50th anniversary in 2011, Sporty’s has grown to include all facets of aviation, and I want to know what got them here.

 “We’re All Pilots”Pilot gear is what put Sporty’s on the map, and it’s still what drives the company.
 Even with other catalogs that feature nonaviation products like tools and “lifestyle” products, aviation gear is still the most popular.
 “Pilot gear is 80% of our sales,” says Shevers, who helms Sporty’s, and is animated and full of life.
 “And in aviation, gear is as much an activity as anything else.”

 One of the keys to Sporty’s success is that nearly everybody here flies.
 John Zimmerman, vice president of Sporty’s says, “We’ll grab an airplane and fly to breakfast with a flight bag or other product and say, ‘This is nice but it would be better if we added this or changed that.’”
 Shevers himself nurtures his managers’ interest in aviation and encourages their flying: “I want our products to be for pilots, by pilots.”

 Page 1 of 3

-Labels: Aviation Careers, Aviation Resources, Buyer's Guide, Pilot Guide, Pilot Resources, Staying Current, Best Buys, Aircraft, Aircraft Ownership
+Labels: Aviation Careers, Aviation Resources, Buyer's Guide, Pilot Guide, Pilot Resources, Staying Current, Best Buys, What's New, Aircraft, Aircraft Ownership